 PlayFab Party is a low-latency chat and data communication solution for cross-platform and cross-device multiplayer games.
 The voice and text features in Party can be used as a standalone chat solution or in conjunction with other features in PlayFab's Multiplayer product.
 There are four key meters used to bill Party utilization:

-- Connectivity: Metered by number of player minutes connected to a network.
+- Party Connectivity: Metered by number of player minutes connected to a network.
 Metering starts when a player creates a network or joins a network, and it stops when they have disconnected.

-- Voice: Metered by number of player minutes speaking.
+- Party Voice: Metered by number of player minutes speaking.
 When a player is connected to a network and is actively speaking, that player voice activity is measured and metered.

-- Cognitive Services: Metered by number of player minutes using Speech to Text, Text to Speech, or Translation features.
+- Party Cognitive Services: Metered by number of player minutes using Speech to Text, Text to Speech, or Translation features.

 Party Network Egress is metered and priced separately from Multiplayer Servers Network Egress.